 API Versioning Strategies That Actually Work

 Breaking changes are inevitable.
 API versioning lets you evolve your API without breaking existing clients.
-Here are the strategies that work in production.
+Here are the strategies that work in production, plus how to decide when a new version is actually needed.

 Strategy 1: URL Versioning (Most Common)